Yelfive/md-notes/GoLang/Grammar-Basics.md

 - `reflect.ValueOf(i)`

-    Returns a new Value initialized to the concrete value stored in the interface i.
-ValueOf(nil) returns the zero Value
+    Returns a new `Value` initialized to the concrete value stored in the interface i.
+ValueOf(nil) returns the zero `Value`.

 - `reflect.TypeOf(i)`

-    Returns the reflection Type that represents the dynamic type of i.
-If i is a nil interface value, TypeOf returns nil
+    Returns the reflection `Type` that represents the dynamic type of i.
+If i is a `nil` interface value, `TypeOf` returns `nil`.